techno-tim/techno-tim.github.io/_posts/2021-04-11-k3s-traefik-rancher.md

 date: 2021-04-08 09:00:00 -0500
 categories: kubernetes rancher
 tags: homelab rancher kubernetes k3s traefik
+image:
+  path: /assets/img/headers/traffic-streaks.jpg
 ---

-## About
+This guide is for installing `traefik 2` on `k3s`.
+If you're not using rancher, that's fine, just skip to `Reconfiguring k3s`

 > *Note: There is an updated tutorial on installing traefik + cert-manager on Kubernetes [here](/posts/kube-traefik-cert-manager-le/).
 However, if you want to store your certificates on disk, this tutorial here is perfectly fine.*
 {: .prompt-info }

-This guide is for installing `traefik 2` on `k3s`.
-If you're not using rancher, that's fine, just skip to `Reconfiguring k3s`

 It assumes you have followed: